Deminarcis/PenBox/README.md

 Previously this repo had Pentools, a script that would install a bunch of tools.
 This was a large list, time consuming and inefficient to maintain and use as everything was effectively built from source.
 In short, it's wasteful.
 The script is still in this repo but now defunct and called "tools.txt".

 Instead of emulating and pretending to have the same stuff as Kali.
-We are now going to use Kali directly via podman.
+Why not just use Kali?
+Or Blackarch? or Parrot (Parrot didnt go so well.....)

 I have a few goals to be implemented here.

 -   I want to re-use as much of the host stack as possible (re-use the kernel, networking stack, HDD/SSD without needing a binary only usable by a full hypervisor)
--   I want this to be there when you need it, and have minimal impact when you dont
+-   I want this to be there when you need it, gone when you dont.
+With minimal impact, without posioning the host
 -   Something controlable by an unpriveleged user
+-   Something quick and possibly ephemeral

 ~~This will likely be rough as I have no experience with podman until this.~~

-The original implementation was rough and not great to use.
-There was a lot missing and I felt like I was providing a disservice.
-This tool has been rebased to leverage [the distrobox project](https://github.com/89luca89/distrobox)
+The original implementation was rough and not great to use becasue i'm new to this.
+There was a lot missing and I felt like I was providing a disservice over who this was initially forked from.
+This tool has been rebased to leverage [the distrobox project](https://github.com/89luca89/distrobox). while mainitnain hooks into systemd

 ---